aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 Specify dependency version requirements, the requirements use NPM-style syntax.
 ##### Dependency Type
 Specify if dependency is `HARD` or `SOFT` dependency. `HARD` means dependent service will be restarted if the dependency service changes state.
-In the opposite, `SOFT` means the service will wait the dependency to start when first starting, but will not be restarted if the dependency changes state.
+In the opposite, `SOFT` means the service will make sure the dependency is present when first starting, but will not be restarted if the dependency changes state.

 #### ComponentConfiguration